policy on cheating, incompletes and class attendance.

 penalty to the late work, depending on the circumstances and degree of lateness.

 - Late penalties for design and discussion assignments are as follows:

 - Up to 1 day late: 25% penalty

 - Up to 2 days late: 50% penalty

 - Up to 3 days late: 75% penalty

 - More than 4 days late: No credit

 If you miss an exam, you receive a score of zero.

 The instructor will be glad to re-grade work.
-Contact the GTA first as soon as possible for a re-grade.
+Contact him as soon as possible

 Work will be re-graded in its entirety, and may result in an increase, decrease,